-To address this feedback, NOPSEMA has prepared GL1721 - Environment plan decision making - Rev 3 - May 2017 (PDF 643KB), a decision-making guideline describing how it considers environment plan submissions against the decision-making criteria for acceptance specified in the Environment Regulations.
+To address this feedback, NOPSEMA has prepared GL1721 - Environment plan decision making - Rev 5 - June 2018 (PDF 342KB), a decision-making guideline describing how it considers environment plan submissions against the decision-making criteria for acceptance specified in the Environment Regulations.
 This information complements NOPSEMA’s existing assessment policies and has been prepared as part of an ongoing Strategic Compliance Improvement Program aiming to improve transparency as well as stakeholder engagement.

 GL1721 explains how NOPSEMA makes an administrative decision to accept an environment plan where, under the Environment Regulations, it must reasonably satisfied the environment plan demonstrates the criteria for acceptance has been met.